designsystemau/RFCs/RFC-by-stage/1-approved/rename-form-group.md

 ## The issue to be solved

-Currenty GOLD uses the name `form group` to refer to the elements which make up a single form field (label, hint, error message etc).
+Currently GOLD uses the name `form group` to refer to the elements which make up a single form field (label, hint, error message etc).
 I believe the naming could be improved as it can be easily mistaken for a collection of form fields and not a single form field.

 ## A short description of the desired outcome or solution